unisonweb/unison/unison-src/new-runtime-transcripts/doc.md

 * The documentation type provides a rich vocabulary of elements that go beyond markdown, including asides, callouts, tooltips, and more.
 * Docs may contain Unison code which is parsed and typechecked to ensure validity.
 No more out of date examples that don't compile or assume a bunch of implicit context!
 * Embeded examples are live and can show the results of evaluation.
 This uses the same evaluation cache as Unison's scratch files, allowing Unison docs to function like well-commented spreadsheets or notebooks.
-* Docs links to other definitions are typechecked to ensure they point to valid defintions.
+* Links to other definitions are typechecked to ensure they point to valid defintions.
 The links are resolved to hashes and won't be broken by name changes or moving definitions around.
 * Docs can be included in other docs and you can assemble documentation programmatically, using Unison code.
 * There's a powerful textual syntax for all of the above, which we'll introduce next.